EnebeliEmmanuel/eth-accra-v1/README.md

 The Game consists of the following main components:

 1. **Smart Contracts**: Deployed on the Ethereum blockchain to manage game logic, player accounts, and scoring.
 2. **Subgraph**: Utilizes The Graph to index and query blockchain data related to the game.
+You can view the subgraph [here](https://api.studio.thegraph.com/query/87865/ethaccrav3/version/latest).
 3. **Frontend**: A React-based interface that interacts with the smart contracts and displays game data to users.
+The frontend is built using [Scaffold-ETH](https://github.com/scaffold-eth/scaffold-eth), a development framework that provides a pre-configured environment for Ethereum dApps.

 ### Smart Contracts